eduardoAcunaEspinoza/Hy2DL/README.md

 pip install hy2dl
 ```

-The `pyproject.toml` include the package requirements.
+The `pyproject.toml` file includes the package requirements.

 ## Documentation:
 Detailed documentation for the repository can be found at [Hy2DL.readthedocs.io](https://hy2dl.readthedocs.io/en/latest/index.html).